mpociot/laravel-slack-inviter/README.md

 This is a small Laravel application that allows you to invite users into your Slack team.
 It also generates a badge to show the online / total number of members in your Slack team.

+Want to see it in action?
+See [BotMan Slack Team](https://slack.botman.io).

 ![](https://raw.github.com/mpociot/laravel-slack-inviter/master/screenshots/index.png)

 ## Getting started